CharlesNXC/CS240-HW1/README.md

 AI was used to solve some coding issues and errors.
 AI was also used to set-up VS Code properly in order to be able to execute codes.

-## Installation & launch

-Open the code in